Home > Programs & Features > Bachelor of Creative Arts (Digital Media) Program

 Bachelor of Creative Arts (Digital Media) Program - offered by Flinders University, Australia

 Flinders University enjoys a well-justified reputation for its excellence in teaching and research.
 It has a long-standing commitment to enhancing educational opportunities for all and a proud record of community engagement.
-It has been a leader in film and related media in South Australia, producing filmmakers such as Scott Hicks, director of the Oscar-winning film "Shine".
+The University has been ranked in the top 1% of global university by The Times Higher Education Rankings and the top 400 universities in the world by Shanghai Jiao Tong Academic Ranking of the World Universities in 2012.
+For universities under 50 years old, Flinders University is ranked in the top 50 Universities in the world in the 2012 QS World University Rankings.
+And it has been a leader in film and related media in South Australia, producing filmmakers such as Scott Hicks, director of the Oscar-winning film "Shine".

 Flinders staff members have received a number of national awards for teaching excellence, including the Prime Minister's Award for University Teacher.
 Since its establishment in 1966, Flinders now has over 60,000 alumni, and international students from nearly 100 countries.